pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-Overview.md

 ## VDP Support

+The [TMS9918a/TMS9928a](Classic-TMS9918) VDP is used by a number of targets within z88dk.
+A common library is available across all of those targets allowing both high- and low- level access to the chip.

 ## SP1 Sprite Library

 The ZX Spectrum and clones support the [sp1](sp1) sprite library that provides advanced features ideal for writing performant games.